Jauan Jennings: Professional career

+San Francisco 49ers

+2020 season

-Jennings was selected by the San Francisco 49ers in the seventh round with the 217th overall pick of the 2020 NFL draft.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+Jennings was selected by the San Francisco 49ers in the seventh round (217th overall) of the 2020 NFL draft.
+He was waived on September 5, but was signed to the practice squad the next day.
 Jennings was placed on the practice squad/injured list on October 24.
 He signed a reserve/future contract on January 4, 2021.

+2021 season

 Over the course of the 2021 season, Jennings established himself as the 49ers third wideout.
-He registered his first NFL touchdown in Week 2 against the Philadelphia Eagles, and by the end of November had become an integral part of the offense.
-Over the final five weeks of the 2021 season, Jennings recorded 16 receptions for 212 yards and three touchdowns, including a career-high six receptions for 94 yards and two touchdowns in a must-win week 18 matchup with the Los Angeles Rams.
-His production continued in the playoffs, with Jennings recording at least one reception in each round before the 49ers exited in the National Football Conference (NFC) Championship.
+Jennings scored his first NFL touchdown in Week 2 against the Philadelphia Eagles, and by the end of November had become an integral part of the offense.
+Over the final five weeks of the 2021 season, Jennings recorded 16 receptions for 212 yards and three touchdowns, including six receptions for 94 yards and two touchdowns in a must-win week 18 matchup with the Los Angeles Rams.
+His production continued in the playoffs, with Jennings recording at least one reception in each round before the 49ers exited in the NFC Championship Game.

+2022 season

 In the 2022 season, Jennings appeared in 16 games, of which he started four.
-He finished the 2022 season with 35 receptions for 416 yards and a touchdown.
+He finished the season with 35 receptions for 416 yards and a touchdown.

+2023 season

 On February 28, 2023, the 49ers placed an exclusive-rights tender on Jennings, which he signed in April.
 In the 2023 season, Jennings appeared in 13 games and started two.
 He had 19 receptions for 265 yards and one touchdown.
 In Super Bowl LVIII, Jennings caught four of his five targets for 42 yards and a touchdown.
 He also threw a 21-yard touchdown pass to Christian McCaffrey in a 25–22 overtime loss to the Kansas City Chiefs.
 Jennings became the second player in Super Bowl history to throw for a touchdown and catch a touchdown, joining Nick Foles in Super Bowl LII.

+2024 season

 On March 11, 2024, the 49ers placed a tender on Jennings.
-On May 29, Jennings signed a two–year, $15.4 million contract extension with the 49ers.
-In Week 3, he had 11 receptions for 175 yards and three touchdowns in a 27–24 loss to the Los Angeles Rams.
+On May 29, he signed a two-year, $15.4 million contract extension with the 49ers.

+During Week 3, Jennings had 11 receptions for 175 yards and three touchdowns in a 27–24 road loss to the Los Angeles Rams.
 As a result of injuries sustained by several of the 49ers' most productive pass catchers, Jennings emerged as the team's leading wide receiver in 2024, catching a career-high 77 passes for 975 yards and six touchdowns.
 However, he was prevented from achieving his first-ever 1,000-yard season after getting ejected midway through a Week 18 game against the Arizona Cardinals.